-Food safety issues can require specific knowledge and it is frequently appropriate to form a Sub-committee of experts to address specific scientific tasks.
-The Scientific Committee provides overall strategic direction to its Sub-committees (of which there are currently five) and approves their work programmes.
+Food safety issues can require specific knowledge and it is frequently appropriate to form sub-committees to address specific scientific tasks.
+The Scientific Committee provides overall strategic direction to its Sub-committees and approves their work programmes.

 Professor Albert Flynn, B.Sc., Ph.D.
 (NUI, Galway), is Professor in Nutrition in the Department of Food and Nutritional Sciences, University College, Cork .
 His areas of particular interest include food safety risk assessment, gene-nutrient interaction in bone metabolism, food fortification and risk benefit assessment of nutrients.
 Professor Flynn is Chair of the Food Safety Authority of Ireland's Scientific Committee.
 He has also served as a member of the European Food Safety Authority's Scientific Committee and as Chair of its Panel for Dietetic Products, Nutrition and Allergies from 2003-12 and as a member of the Scientific Committee on Food of the European Commission from 1997-2003.

 Former Vice-President for Planning and Development of UCD

 Editor - Journal of Food Engineering (1988 to date)

 President elect (from Oct 2005) European Federation of Food Science & Technology